laxatzi/blogPostCode/CSS/css_selectors/css_selectors.md

 // Specificity (1, 1, 1)
 ```

-Here the first rule is the winner, since it gets more points at the third column.
+Now the first rule is the winner, since it gets more points in the third column.
 The div element node added to the 'hero-section' id makes all the difference.
 It adds a second point in the type selector (third) column.
-But this only matters because the score at the other two columns is a draw.
+But this only matters because the score in the other two columns is a draw.
-If this wasn't the case the third column would be irrelevant and the number of type selectors wouldn't made a difference.
+If this wasn't the case, the third column would be irrelevant and the number of type selectors wouldn't make a difference.

 ```html
 <div id="hero-section">